montypaws/ouinet/README.md

 # Ouinet

+> Copyright (C) 2017, 2018 eQualit.ie Inc. and ASL19 Inc.
+> License LGPLv2.1+: GNU LGPL version 2.1 or later <http://gnu.org/licenses/lgpl.html>.
+> This is free software: you are free to change and redistribute it.
+> There is NO WARRANTY, to the extent permitted by law.

 **Ouinet** is a Free/Open Source technology which allows web content to be served with the help of an entire network of cooperating nodes using peer-to-peer routing and distributed caching of responses.
 This helps